sfiera/gbkiss.org/content/file/index.rst

 Data
 ----

-Data files are marked with a triangle (|triangle|).
+Data files are marked with |triangle|.
 If the associated software_ is installed, they use the software’s icon; otherwise they use the SIMULA1 icon from `Icon-Send`_.
 The exception is Icon_ files, which always use their own icon.

 .. container:: gallery-small